How to Relieve Anxiety During Menopause

 Does Menopause Cause Anxiety?

-Every woman’s menopause journey is unique, and, for many, it is unpredictable, and unpredictable situations tend to make us anxious.
+Every woman’s menopause journey is unique, and, for many, it is unpredictable.
+Unpredictable situations tend to make us anxious.
 A review of several studies examined the relationship between menopause and anxiety.
 The results revealed the challenges of measuring menopausal status, anxiety symptoms, and how to identify physical and psychological symptoms accurately.
 Although limited, research supports that women have a higher risk of experiencing anxiety during menopause transitions than premenopausal women.
 A study of 2,956 women examined four symptoms of anxiety during ten years of follow-up to determine the association between the menopausal stage and high anxiety.
-The researchers concluded that women with high anxiety premenopausally may be chronically anxious and not at increased risk of high anxiety at specific stages of the menopausal transition.
-In contrast, women with low anxiety premenopausally may be more susceptible to high anxiety during and after the menopausal transition than before.
+The researchers concluded that women with high anxiety while premenopausal may be chronically anxious, and not at increased risk of high anxiety at specific stages of the menopausal transition.
+In contrast, women with low premenopausal anxiety may be more susceptible to high anxiety during and after the menopausal transition than before.

 When it comes to hot flashes and night sweats, it is controversial whether anxiety causes hot flashes or if hot flashes make you anxious.
 Either way, it’s worth experimenting with anxiety-relieving activities.
 You may find that your hot flashes diminish in frequency and intensity, and your anxiety lessens.
 If your anxiety doesn’t go away, try doing the opposite.
 Experiment with hot flash-relieving activities and see if they help relieve your anxiety.